Optical-Quantum-Communication-Theory/Improved-finite-size-effects-in-QKD-protocols-with-applications-to-decoy-state-QKD/README.md

 ```
 2. Follow all further [installation instructions](https://github.com/Optical-Quantum-Communication-Theory/openQKDsecurity/tree/v2.0.2).
 3. Also follow the additional Mosek install instructions if you want an exact match.
-3. \<Install directions for this repository.
-For example, add this folder to the Matlab path and save.
-Run this test function.
-Etc.\>